dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/mermaid/index.md

 | format          | _svg_or _png_                                     | Output format of generated diagram image     |
 | disabled        | boolean,<br>_true_ or _false_                     | Disable/skip diagram                         |

-Furthermore, there a many mermaid config options, provided by mermaid.
+Furthermore, mermaid provides many more config options.
 For the full ist of options, have a look at the [Mermaid source code](https://github.com/mermaid-js/mermaid/blob/master/packages/mermaid/src/config.type.ts).

 If you want to make use of these option(s), you have to give them as attributes to your `mermaid-kroki` code block, as shown in the listing below: